Registration Questions – Registration is now closed

 Who else will be attending Head To The Hill, and how can I connect with them ahead of the event?

-We are creating a Facebook Event for Head To The Hill.
+Please visit our Facebook Event Page for Head To The Hill 2019.
 This is where attendees can connect, ask questions about the event, and meet each other ahead of May 5-7.
 Please join the Facebook Event and connect!

 I love to use social media.
 How can I connect with event information, and others attending Head To The Hill, through social media?